Muhammad Abdur Rahman (footballer)

-Muhammad Abdur Rahman (born November 10, 2001) is a British Pakistani footballer.
-He started playing football with Burnley FC, and as of 2024, he is playing for Coppull United FC as a center-back.
+Muhammad Abdur Rahman (born 10 November 2001) is a British Pakistani footballer.
+He started playing football with Burnley FC (U19 squad), and As of December 2024, he was playing for Coppull United FC as a centre-back in the premier division of the West Lancashire Football League.

 Early life and education

-Muhammad Abdur Rahman was born on November 10, 2001, in Rochdale, England.
+Muhammad Abdur Rahman was born on 10 November 2001 in Rochdale in the Greater Manchester area of England.
 He attended Kingsway Park High School and then went to Nelson and Colne College.

+As of 2026, Rahman is set to complete his BA (Hons) in Business and Management at the University of Essex.

 Career

 Abdur Rahman started his career with Burnley FC in 2018 and played for the under nineteen squad until 2021.
-Rahman participated in the Jack Wilshere NCF Elites program in London.
+During his time at Burnley FC, he was recognised with the Performance of the Season (U19) award in June 2019 and Player of the Month (U19) in February 2020.
+Abdur Rahman participated in the Jack Wilshere NCF Elites program in London.
 He also represented Panjab FA, an association football team participating in international competitions.

-He joined Bolton County FC in 2021, making four appearances and scoring one goal. ^{[1]} In 2024, he played for Route One Rovers FC, making two appearances, and then for Euxton Villa FC, where he made one appearance.
+He joined Bolton County FC in 2021, making four appearances and scoring one goal.
+In 2024, he played for Route One Rovers FC, making two appearances, and then for Euxton Villa FC, where he made one appearance.

-As of 2024, Abdur Rahman plays as a center-back for Coppull United FC.
-He has made twenty appearances and scored one goal for his team.
+As of December 2024, Abdur Rahman played as a centre-back for Coppull United FC.
+He made thirty-eight appearances and scored one goal.